kennygrant/web-programming-in-go/templates.md

 ### Loading templates

 Let's load the templates we need from our app.
 We'll load all the templates into one set, apply our functions to them, and store them ready for rendering later.
 To get hot reload of templates as they change during development, we can simply reload them on every request.

+## Common Pitfalls

+Go templates require other templates to be loaded in the same context to be referenced.
+You may want to define one root set of templates and include all your templates in it.

+Go templates use prefix notation even for operators like and (they are defined as functions), so they come before both arguments.
+Thus you use:

+{{if  and .page.Published .user.Admin }}
+// NOT {{if .page.Published and .user.Admin }}

+Also, the operators do not do short circuit evaluation, all arguments are evaluated before the function is called, this means you cannot rely on something like this to work if .user is nil:

+{{ if and .user .user.Admin }}

+you must instead nest the if check:

+{{ if .user}} {{ if .user.Admin }} {{ end }} {{ end }}

+When writing headers, you should always call WriteHeader once (never twice), and always call it after calling SetHeader, or SetHeader will be ignored (CHECK).

 ## References